Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

 Inclusion/Exclusion Criteria:

-- Included adults post-MI treated with guideline-directed medical therapy.
+- Included adults post-MI on guideline-directed medical therapy.

-- Primary Efficacy Endpoint: Composite of death from cardiovascular causes, resuscitated cardiac arrest, MI, stroke, or urgent hospitalization for angina leading to coronary revascularization.
+- Composite of CV death, resuscitated cardiac arrest, MI, stroke, or urgent hospitalization for angina requiring revascularization.

 Detailed Results